PeijaEn/Pewlett-Hackard-Analysis/README.md

 Hired Dates: 1985 to 1988 <-- employees hired within these years are eligible for the mentorship program

 ### Technology Used
--PostgresSQL
+- PostgresSQL
-  -Used to create the Database from provided CSV files -pgAdmin
+  - Used to create the Database from provided CSV files
+- pgAdmin
-  -Used to write Queries and visualize results
+  - Used to write Queries and visualize results

 ### Results
 This was my ERD that I used to visualize the Database and plan future SQL scripts